 Use one of our direct mail templates as inspiration for your own direct mail piece.
 Switch out colors, fonts and texts to create your direct mail postcard or flyer in seconds.

-The second way to ensure your direct mail marketing campaign is a success is to make your audience feel something.
+The second way to ensure your direct mail marketing campaign is a success is to make your audience feel something — any type of emotion.
+After all, there's such a wide range of them.
 Emotion has been the marketer's secret weapon for years.
-Various studies show that people rely on emotions, not just logical information, to make buying decisions.
+Various studies show that people rely on emotions, not just logical information or data, to make buying decisions.